Why Choose Dietetic Technology?

 - After successfully completing the graduation requirements for the AAS degree, the student will receive a Verification Statement and is eligible to write the Registration Examination for Dietetic Technicians given by the Commission on Dietetic Registrations (CDR).
 Successful completion of this exam earns the examinee the Dietetic Technician Registered (DTR) credential.

-- Students who complete the AAS in Dietetic Technology may move seamlessly to Minnesota State University, Mankato or University of Wisconsin-Stout to complete the baccalaureate level registered dietitian program.
+- Students who complete the AAS in Dietetic Technology may move seamlessly to University of Wisconsin-Stout to complete the baccalaureate level registered dietitian program.

 - Tuition: Consult the current class schedule by clicking here.